Resources

 Appeal Process (if necessary): If the application is not approved or if you have concerns about the accommodations provided, you have the option to appeal the decision through the S.E.C.'s appeals process.

 It's essential to maintain open communication with your child's school, the S.E.C., and any relevant professionals throughout the application process.
-Ensure that your child is aware of and comfortable with the accommodations they will receive during exams.
+Also, ensure that your child is aware of and comfortable with the accommodations they will receive during exams.

 Please note that the process and requirements for R.A.C.E. accommodations may change slightly year by year, so it is advisable to check the latest guidelines and information on the S.E.C. website or consult with your child's school for the most up-to-date details on applying for R.A.C.E. accommodations.